tslilyai/cs262chat/README.md

 - To start up a chat client (logged in as user `username`): `python client_main.py [--protocol protocol] [--port port] [--host host]`

+Before running the application, you will need to initialize the database.
+This can be done using `python db.py init`.
+To start out with some test users/groups, call `python db.py test`.
+To remove all users, groups, and messages, call `python db.py clean`.

 # Front End